ONDC-Official/automation-report-service/src/validations/ONDC:LOG10/1.2.5/README.md

 - `start/time/range` is required in `/fulfillments` when `ready_to_ship = yes` in `/update`.
 - `start/time/timestamp` or `end/time/timestamp` cannot be provided in `/fulfillments` when fulfillment state is `${ffState}`.
 - Shipping label (`/start/instructions/images`) is required for P2H2P shipments.
+- for weight differential flow, diff tags and quote will be updated

 #### /on_status